 Founded in 1903, Skidmore College is an independent, coeducational, liberal arts college in Saratoga Springs, N.Y., which prides itself on its creative approaches to just about everything.
 Hence the college’s core belief that Creative Thought Matters.
 With a diverse student body of 2,500 from 45 states and 62 countries and a faculty of 304 dedicated teacher-scholars, Skidmore offers 43 majors in the humanities, sciences, and social sciences, as well as in pre-professional fields.

-Skidmore is known for its interdisciplinary approach to learning, faculty-student collaborative research, off-campus study (60% of students study abroad), and the prominence of the performing and visual arts, enhanced by the unique Tang Teaching Museum and Art Gallery and award-winning Arthur Zankel Music Center.
-The college's rigorous academic program begins with the foundational First-Year Experience, which integrates the curricular, cocurricular, and residential aspects of a student's first year, and gets them connected and involved in the life of the community from day one.
-Students enjoy close relationships with talented faculty members who have earned recognition through Guggenheim, Pulitzer, and Emmy awards, and fellowships and grants from Fulbright, MacArthur, and the National Science Foundation, among others.
-At least half of students carry two majors or add a related minor to their major.
-More than half of Skidmore students pursue advanced degrees within five years of graduation.
+Skidmore is known for its interdisciplinary approach to learning, faculty-student collaborative research, funded research opportunities, off-campus study, and the prominence of the performing and visual arts.
+The college’s rigorous academic program begins with the foundational First-Year Experience, which integrates the curricular, cocurricular, and residential aspects of his or her first year and gets that student involved in the life of the community from day one.
+Students enjoy close relationships with faculty members who have earned recognition through Guggenheim, Pulitzer, and Emmy awards, and fellowships and grants from Fulbright, MacArthur, the National Science Foundation, and others.
+Half of our students carry two majors or add a related minor to their major, and nearly 60% pursue advanced degrees within five years of graduation.